irarainey/beeching/README.md

 beeching --name my-resource
 ```

-Multiple name values can be supplied by separated by them with the `:` symbol.
+Multiple name values can be supplied by separating them with the `:` symbol as in this example.

 ```bash
 beeching --name my-resource-001:my-resource-002